riboviz/riboviz/docs/developer/style-guide.md

 **Note:**

-As commented above, `lint` checks code for confirmance to the Tidyverse R style guide which recommends `snake_case` function names.
+As commented above, `lint` checks code for conformance to the Tidyverse R style guide which recommends `snake_case` function names.
 However, we prefer Google-style `CamelCase` function names.
 This means you can expect to see the following types of warnings when running `lint` on riboviz R code:

 ```
 rscripts/generate_stats_figs.R:179:1: style: Variable and function name style should be snake-case.